paruuy/json-diff-utils/README.md

 ### Aditional info

+If it is necessary to show the differences of each JSON separately, the Guava library has methods to do this:
+<b>difference.entriesOnlyOnLeft()</b>
+<b>difference.entriesOnlyOnRight()</b

+If you want to print the values you can do:

 ```java
 //If you need to show the entries only of json1, you can print:
 difference.entriesOnlyOnLeft().forEach((key, value) -> System.out.println(key + ": " + value));